Rakiyah

-Rakiyah Nadia Wright (born November 27, 1992), known professionally as Rakiyah (Ruh-KAH-EE-yuh), is an American R&B singer-songwriter and producer.
-In 2020 she released her first official Korean-English song “Like You” and her R&B EP, Into the Cosmos, in 2021.
+Rakiyah Nadia Wright (born November 27, 1992), known professionally as Rakiyah, is an American R&B singer-songwriter and producer.
+In 2020 she released the Korean-English song “Like You” and in 2021 her R&B EP, Into the Cosmos.

 Early life

-Rakiyah Nadia Wright, hereafter Rakiyah, was born on November 27, 1992, in Montclair, New Jersey and is of African-American descent.
+Rakiyah Nadia Wright was born on November 27, 1992, in Montclair, New Jersey, and is of African-American descent.
 She spent her early childhood years living in Vance, South Carolina and later, moved with her family to East Orange, New Jersey.
-Despite her early interest in mathematics and the sciences, Rakiyah developed a strong passion for the arts.
-This led her to take contemporary dance and ballet lessons throughout middle school and high school.
-Rakiyah attended the New Jersey Institute of Technology in Newark, New Jersey, where she studied as an Industrial Engineer Undergraduate.
+She attended the New Jersey Institute of Technology in Newark, New Jersey, where she studied as an Industrial Engineer Undergraduate.
 During her early post-secondary studies, Rakiyah developed an interest in the Korean language after a coworker introduced her to Boys Over Flowers, a popular Korean drama.

-In 2016, Rakiyah created her first YouTube channel Rakiyah In Space (FKA LetsTalkKorean) in order to share her Korean study tips and learning journey.
+In 2016, Rakiyah created the YouTube channel Rakiyah In Space, sharing Korean study tips.
 Soon after the creation of her channel, Rakiyah received multiple scholarships in February 2017 to study abroad as an exchange student for an academic semester at Hanyang University, in Seoul, South Korea.

-She attended Hanyang University for a second time from September 2018 to June 2019.
-During her second time abroad, Rakiyah gained her professional experience at Lockheed Martin Aeronautics as a Quality Engineer and Aeronautical Engineer for Structural Analysis and Design.
-However, she later decided to pursue a career in music instead.
+She attended Hanyang University for a second time from September 2018 to June 2019, but decided to pursue a career in music instead.

 Musical career

-2018–2019: Career beginnings and Alter Ego EP

-Rakiyah was first introduced to singing and songwriting in 2016 when a college friend noticed her vocal talents and suggested that she should actively pursue a career in music.
-This ultimately led her to release her first EP, Alter Ego, in 2018 under the stage name Rakiyah Nadia, with her titled song, “Cruise Control”.
-In the following year, Rakiyah recorded her second EP, Mango Tree, and third EP, HIM, while studying abroad in South Korea.By the end of 2019, she decided to change her stage name from Rakiyah Nadia to the mononym Rakiyah, which is reflected in her recent work.
+Rakiyah released her first EP, Alter Eg, in 2018 under the stage name Rakiyah Nadia.
+In the following year, Rakiyah recorded her second EP, Mango Tree, and third EP, HIM, while studying in South Korea, and changed her stage name to the mononym Rakiyah.